MarlinFirmware/MarlinDocumentation/_articles/development/coding-standards.md

 ---
-layout: articles

 title:        'Coding Standards'
 description:  'Overview if formatting guidelines and coding standards to be used when contributing code to Marlin'

 category: [ development, needs-review ]
 ---

 Please follow these formatting guidelines and coding standards when contributing code to Marlin.
 Pull requests that don't follow good coding standards may be postponed for cleanup.

 Coding Style